 If school spirit, sports culture, and manageable living costs are important to you, you’ll want to read this guide to the best colleges in the South.
 Whether it’s Duke in North Carolina or the University of Florida, attending one of the best colleges in the South can make acquiring a great education fun.

-The schools in this list of the best colleges in the South were selected according to their national rankings.
-In addition to academics, this post will highlight the affordability, student resources, sports culture, and community life of all the following best colleges in the South.
+The schools in this list were selected according to their national rankings.
+In addition to academics, this post will highlight the affordability, student resources, sports culture, and community life of all the following southern schools.
 Get ready for a lot of Greek life, Division I football, and great barbecue!

-Here’s a list of the best colleges in the South, spread out across several states so you can find the school that’s in your ideal city.
+Here’s a list of the best southern colleges, spread out across several states so you can find the school that’s in your ideal city:

 Duke University is also home to The Archive: the school’s literary magazine.
 If you’re a creative storyteller, poet, artist, or photographer, The Archive will help you thrive by considering your work for publication.

-The university offers 70 undergraduate programs in liberal arts and sciences, engineering, music, education, and human development.
-Considering the wide range of offered programs, it’s a good bet that Vanderbilt is offering an education fit for your interests.
+Vanderbilt University offers 70 undergraduate programs in liberal arts and sciences, engineering, music, education, and human development.
+Considering the wide range of offered programs, it’s a good bet that Vanderbilt offers an education fit for your interests.

-Rice offers more than 50 undergraduate majors among six divisions of study.
-You can find your preferred program in disciplines like architecture, engineering, the humanities, music, natural sciences, and social sciences.
+Rice University in Houston offers more than 50 undergraduate majors among six divisions of study.
+You can find your preferred program in architecture, engineering, the humanities, music, natural sciences, and social sciences.
 Beyond these programs, you can find many more minors in other disciplines.

 The university also cultivates a close-knit community by assigning all students to one of 11 residential colleges.
 Moreover, Rice takes much pride in its Division I basketball team, the Rice Owls.
 In fact, students are entitled to free tickets to Owls games.

-The college is also relatively metropolitan with a student body comprised of 69% out-of-state students and 18% international students.
-If you’re more comfortable in a multicultural atmosphere, Emory may be your best choice in the South.
+Emory University is a relatively metropolitan university with a student body of 69% out-of-state and 18% international students.
+Emory may be your best choice in the South if you're more comfortable in a multicultural atmosphere.

-Emory is also unique in that it requires students to complete two physical education courses.
-If you thrive in the gym-class atmosphere through your high school years, Emory’s your college.
+Emory is also unique in requiring students to complete two physical education courses.
+If you thrive in the gym-class atmosphere through high school, Emory’s your college.
 Learn more about this excellent school in our complete guide to Emory University.

-The university is extremely accommodating toward national guard members, military service personnel, and veterans due to its impressive list of “state tax advantages, education and tuition assistance, employment assistance, vehicle tags benefits, as well as hunting and fishing license privileges.”
+The University of Virginia is extremely accommodating toward national guard members, military service personnel, and veterans due to its impressive list of “state tax advantages, education and tuition assistance, employment assistance, vehicle tags benefits, as well as hunting and fishing license privileges.”